khmarbaise/octopress/source/_posts/2014/2014-01-01-fluentapi-usage.md

 ---
 As a Java developer I always got the impression that my own code can be made better (unfortunately I am not perfect).
-That brought me to think about how could I improve the code.
+That brought me to think about how I could improve the code.

-So I think several times about my code and looking for example into my unit/integrations tests and found the following code snippet:
+So I thought several times about my code and while looking for example into my unit/integrations tests I found the following code snippet:

 ``` java
 AccessRules rules = new AccessRules();